 If we liken the swordsmith with his forge and hammer to the quarry worker cutting marble from the mountain, then the sword sharpener is Michelangelo cutting the Pietà with his chisels and files.
 Both craftsmen work on the marble and blade respectively, and both are essential.
 The sculptor uses steel to bring stone to life, while the sword sharpener uses stone to bring steel to life.

-But despite these artistic abilities, modern “Sword Polishers” have no interest in and make no effort to actually make a sword blade cut well.
+But despite these artistic abilities, modern “Sword Polishers” have no interest in and put forth no effort to actually make a sword blade cut well.
 Indeed, in some cases, they actually intentionally dull the blade so it can’t cut, thereby making it safer.
 This intentional vandalism is called “habiki.”

-Here is the key point I want you to understand: Despite the long years of apprenticeship, advanced skills learned, and gallons of blood unintentionally leaked by sword sharpeners, the frank sword sharpeners I have spoken with all admitted that, of all the craftsmen in Japan that used edged tools, woodworkers like carpenters, cabinetmakers, and joiners routinely create sharper blades despite those blades not appearing as sharp as swords.
+Here is the key point I want Gentle Reader to grasp: Despite the long years of apprenticeship, advanced skills learned, and gallons of blood unintentionally leaked by sword sharpeners, the frank sword sharpeners I have spoken with all admitted that, of all the craftsmen in Japan that used edged tools, woodworkers like carpenters, cabinetmakers, and joiners routinely create sharper blades despite those blades not appearing to be as sharp as swords.
 This is consistent with my direct experience of handling over 70 swords before and after being worked on by sword sharpeners.

 While there is great pleasure to be found in polishing a plane or chisel or knife blade to levels of great beauty, do not make the mistake of equating appearance with performance.